 In day-to-day operations, natural disasters, and multi-jurisdictional incidents affecting public safety, it is the responsibility of the Missouri State Highway Patrol to assist with the coordination of law enforcement efforts in the state of Missouri.
 The Missouri State Highway Patrol must have communication systems capable of reliable and effective communication with its officers and other public safety and law enforcement entities in the state.

-OBJECTIVE: 4.1: Increase satisfaction in Patrol services provided to the public.
+OBJECTIVE: 4.1: Increase the quality of Patrol services provided to the public by December 31, 2013.